For these grilled fresh figs with country ham, plump figs are slathered with blue cheese and mascarpone cheese, wrapped in country ham and grilled.

 - 3. Add the blue cheese and mascarpone to the bowl with the fig flesh and mix well.
 Season generously with pepper and stir to combine.

-- 4. Take each fig and stuff with about 1 tablespoon of the cheese mixture.
+- 4. Take each fig and gently stuff with about 1 tablespoon cheese mixture.
 Wrap a piece of ham around the fig and cheese.
 Place on a baking sheet, cover with plastic wrap, and refrigerate for about 1 hour or up to 4 hours.

-- 5. Light a charcoal fire or preheat your gas grill on high.
-Oil the grill’s cooking surface.
+- 5. Oil the grill grate.
+Light a charcoal fire or preheat your gas grill on high.
 Let the coals burn down to a medium-hot fire or adjust the gas grill burners to medium-high.

 - 6. Place the figs on the grill cut side up.
-Cook until the ham is a bit crispy and the figs are warm, about 5 minutes.
-Remove to platter and drizzle with the balsamic syrup.
+Cook, turning as needed, until the ham is a bit crisp and the figs are warm, about 5 minutes.
+Place on a platter and drizzle with the balsamic syrup.
 Serve immediately.